 Web application firewall (and the entire SaaS industry) has evolved in a similar fashion.
 Earlier, when you had to invest in on-premise WAFs, only multimillion-dollar organizations could afford it.

-As the online businesses flourished, security concerns and requirement grew too.
+As the online businesses flourished, security concerns and requirements grew too.
 Not every online company would want to spend such huge sums on the installed device that would also require software upgrades.
 It’s slow, costly, and unnecessary.

 Today, WAFs is the top choice for exponentially-growing online businesses who desire ease of deployment and lower monthly costs.